 As new parents, we spent the fleeting hours with our babies studying their features, marveling at how similar yet different they each were.
 They were so fully their own individuals yet they belonged together.
 A trio of perfect babies born too soon.

 Bridget was the first to pass away, followed by her sister Vivian, and her brother Liam, and each loss took pieces of me with them.
-As I held all of my babies in my arms after they’d passed, I felt like a shell of who I had been before and of who I’d been dreaming and hoping to be.
+As I held all of my babies in my arms after they had passed, I felt like a shell of who I had been before and of who I had been dreaming and hoping to be.
 The life I had been planning for disappeared in a matter of hours, and my husband and I were left with overwhelming grief.

-There truly aren’t words to express the agony that our losses left behind.
+There truly are not words to express the agony that our losses left behind.
 I longed to hold my babies and nurture them.
 I was a mother with empty arms, and I felt entirely alone in my grief.
 Our friends and family rallied around us and did their best to support us.
-They didn’t know what to do for us, and we didn’t know how to tell them what we needed.
+They did not know what to do for us, and we did not know how to tell them what we needed.
 A loss of this magnitude was new for us all.

 As the weeks and months passed, I found comfort in connecting with other parents facing loss.
 My own battle with feeling alone fueled a passion for lessening the isolation other loss parents experience.
-I wanted to be for those parents what I’d longed for in my own experience: someone who’d been through it and understood.
+I wanted to be for those parents what I had longed for in my own experience: someone who had been through it and understood.
 I wanted to be a sounding board, a resource, and a support for them because I needed that in my own life.